Learn to Hunt

 The Emerald Shiner has an elliptical body shape and is slab-sided.
-They appear fragile and delicate, but in truth it is a hardy minnow.
+They appear fragile and delicate, but it is a hardy minnow.
 Their mouth is large, terminal, oblique, and has no barbel.
 The transparent dorsal fin has 8 rays, and it is located distinctly behind the insertion of the pelvic fins.
 The anal fin has 10 to 12 rays, and the pectoral fins have 13 to 17 rays.
 Hooked pharyngeal teeth on strong arches are arranged in a 2, 4-4, 2 pattern.
 Body color consists of an emerald green back, a distinct silver lateral band, and a white belly.
-A complete lateral line has from 35 to 41 scales.
+A complete lateral line has 35 to 41 scales.

 Terrestrial and aquatic insects at the surface

 State Records are not documented for non-game species.

 This cyprinid lives in the mid-depth to surface waters of the main channel and chutes in large streams, where they often are found in large schools.
 Spawning occurs from late May to mid-July.
 Young fish feed exclusively on algae.
 Adults may reach up to 3 l/2 inches in length and forage on terrestrial and aquatic insects at the surface.

 The Plains Shiner (Notropis percobromus) was recently incorporated into the Emerald Shiner species designation.